Microsoft Office at Wellesley College

 You will need to "purchase" the free subscription again after a year to keep it valid, as long as you continue to be an active student, faculty or staff member of Wellesley College

 After receiving a warning that your subscription expires soon, note the date.
 You need to wait to renew until that date.
 If you need to renew sooner, contact the vendor (information at the bottom of this web page) and they can force the expiration so you can renew early.

 This subscription version of Office should only be installed on devices that have internet connectivity at least once every 30 days to keep the license valid.
 (Faculty and staff can pick a different MS Office for a small fee in the Software Store if the internet connectivity is an issue.)

-For a new subscription, create a password for this account and note it in KeePass or whatever secure password manager you use.
+For a new subscription, create a password for this account and note it in whatever secure password manager you use.
 (Can't find the initial temporary password?
 Go through the password reset below.)